How Denial-of-Service Attacks work

 The other node accepts the new connection request, assigns a unique ID to the connection, and replies to the first node that its request has been accepted.
-To reply, the other node uses SYNC/ACK signal.
-This signal contains all information that the first node needs to establish the new connection.
+To reply, the other node uses a SYNC/ACK signal.
+This signal contains all the information that the first node needs to establish the new connection.

 The following image shows how a DoS attack works on TCP connections.